 Historical-Domain Character: The Reveal of Amestris being a parallel world to one similar to ours, combined with some supplementary materials, strongly imply that he may be the alternate version of Paracelsus.
 Also known as Philip von Hohenheim.

 Light 'em Up: His version of alchemy is to literally transmute the photons of light itself.

 Light Is Not Good: Played with.
 He was known as "Hohenheim of Light" for centuries, and he likely pulled a number of Grand Theft Mes over the years, but he's always portrayed as kind and sympathetic (except by Ed), and very repentant of his past.

 Mysterious Parent: Trisha claims that Hohenheim left to study alchemy, but he hasn't even left the family a letter since, making Ed believe he just plain left.
 The series keeps leaving hints it's much more than that until he reveals it all to Dante in episode 45.

-Click here to see her later in the series.
+[MAJOR SPOILERS AHEAD!]
+Click here to see her younger self.